Let Your Property

 The Dark Ages saw the rise of the Anglo-Saxons and over the next century, the invading kings established their respective kingdoms.
 Among them, Alfred the Great played a vital role in shaping Winchester’s destiny.
 He fortified the city creating a network of fortified towns to defend against Viking invasions.

-By the 9th Century, Winchester became the capital of the Kingdom of Wessex and its prominent location on the banks of the River Itchen facilitated trade and communication allowing it to prosper.
+By the 9th Century, Winchester became the capital of the Kingdom of Wessex and its prominent location on the banks of the river Itchen facilitated trade and communication allowing it to prosper.
 In 1066, the Norman conquest reshaped England with William the Conqueror claiming Winchester as his own.

-Winchester continued to thrive as a centre of commerce, education, and governance and its medival streets, timber-framed buildings, and historic landmarks tell tales of centuries past.
+Winchester continued to thrive as a centre of commerce, education, and governance and its medieval streets, timber-framed buildings, and historic landmarks tell tales of centuries past.
 Today, Winchester seamlessly blends its ancient heritage with modern life allowing visitors to explore its roots and history.

 Best Time to Visit Winchester